lucaszprado/ai-engineering/user_rules.md

 ---

 ## 📘 Project Intelligence: Rules as a Journal
 The `.cursor/rules` file acts as a **learning journal**.
+It brings the rules that must be followed to comply with the project design patterns documented in `system_patterns.md` and `tech_context.md`.

-Document all meaningful discoveries that help future Cursor sessions:
+Document all meaningful rules that help future Cursor sessions:

 ```mermaid
 flowchart TD